Sermons

 9 July 2017

 The news this week has been dominated with violence in sport where people have reacted in ways that they say was not to cause hurt but it did.
-It began with Richmond footballer Bachar Houli who knocked out a player when he got frustrated with him grabbing onto him.
-The next week Melbourne footballer Tom… Read more
+It began… Read more

 The Welcoming Community